 What makes Ethereum so special, is it’s capacity to use scripts, making it easy for vendors to automate transfers, payments, and sales.
 However, this system is not perfect, as evidenced on November 7, 2017, when a single user’s script accidentally caused a sum of USD 180 million to be frozen.

-In this article, we look at Ethereum, how to buy it, and some popular Ethereum exchanges in Canada.
+In this article, we look at how to buy Ethereum in Canada and mention several of the exchanges you can use.

 How Ethereum can be Bought